 They work as PR guys during the day and also worked together to create a speakeasy bar in Sandusky at night.
 They took our group to try a few of their specialty drinks on a night that the bar was closed to the public.

 They not only share vocations they also share a love of surfing Lake Erie that I’ll be sharing about at a later time.

 While on our trip, I posted a few pictures on Instagram and one of my friends commented that she didn’t know that Sandusky was actually cool??!!!

-Well Ryan and Chad are hoping to help change perceptions and bring more people downtown.
-I should also note that Ryan’s beautiful wife Nikki (pictured below) is also was a big part in this labor of love.
+Well, Ryan and Chad are hoping to help change perceptions and bring more people downtown.
+I should also note that Ryan’s beautiful wife Nikki (pictured below) is also was a big part of this labor of love.